CMLPlatform/UL_CML_LaTex/README.txt

 Using the template
 ------------------

-This is the TU Delft LaTeX template for reports and theses.
-It is designed to work with all versions of LaTeX, but if you want to adhere to the TU Delft house style, you need to use XeLaTeX, as it supports TrueType and OpenType fonts.
+This is the Leiden University CML LaTeX template for reports and theses.
+It is a variation of the TU Delft LaTex template designed to work with all versions of LaTeX, but if you want to adhere to the Leiden University house style, you need to use XeLaTeX, as it supports TrueType and OpenType fonts.
 The document can be compiled with